JaegerwaldDev/EightBallClicker/README.md

 ## About

 This game was made by Jaegerwald for the members of the "Eight Ball Cult" Discord server.
-You can still play it, but you'll be missing a bit of context to the skins
+You can still play it, but you'll be missing a bit of context to the skins and theur origins